MillicentAgyir/transborder-freight-analysis/README.md

  [**Click here to access the data**](https://drive.google.com/drive/folders/1GrS6TwpOqdmMyVTh6MO642YxO4y1Peqm?usp=sharing)

-Download the files and place them in the `data/` directory before running any notebooks.
+Download the files and place them in the `data/` directoryroot of the project folder before running any notebooks.

 ---